notaduck/personal_blog/src/pages/04-23-2016-nessus-scanner/index.md

 ---
-path: 'Nesus_Vul_Scanner'
+path: '/install-nessus-ubuntu'
-title: Install Nessus vulnerability scanner on Ubuntu'
+title: 'How to install Nessus vulnerability scanner'
 image: '../../images/coming-soon.jpg'
 date: '2016-04-24'
 type: 'blogpost'
 published: true
 ---

-# How to setup Nessus vulnerability scanner

 Nessus has a free version for personal use where you can scan your local network remotely for vulnerabilities that malicious hackers could use to